Chicago Mayor Lori Lightfoot loses re-election bid, concedes defeat - UPI.com

 "I haven't been this happy since my son returned from Afghanistan," Vallas said as he called on the crowd to give Lightfoot a round of applause for her service.

-Vallas, who ran on law and order, repeatedly called safety a "fundamental right" during his campaign and pledged to "make Chicago the safest city in America."
+Vallas, who ran on a law and order message, repeatedly called public safety a "fundamental right" during his campaign and pledged to "make Chicago the safest city in America."

+"It will not only come from providing the police with the resources and the support that they need, but from building the bond between the police department and the community," Vallas vowed Tuesday night.

+Johnson, 46, who is expected to face Vallas in April, also claimed victory.

+"Well, Chicago, we did it, y'all.
+Tonight is about building a Chicago that truly invests in our people," Johnson told his supporters.
+"The finances of this city belong to the people of the city.
+So, we're gonna invest in the people of the city."

-Lightfoot's loss Tuesday makes her the first full-term incumbent to fail to win re-election since 1983.
+Lightfoot's loss Tuesday, which comes amid backlash over violent crime and homelessness, makes her the first full-term incumbent in Chicago to fail to win re-election since 1983.

+In response to critics during her campaign, Lightfoot took steps to remove homeless people who had been sleeping in O'Hare International Airport over security concerns.

+"While it is not illegal to be homeless in this city, it is trespassing to be at O'Hare or Midway without any airport business," Lightfoot said earlier this month.